Latest Developments of Artificial Intelligence: 10 AI Trends to Follow

 #8: Artificial Intelligence and Cybersecurity

 Cybersecurity is becoming an increasingly hot topic as businesses, remote employees, and major brands all move their operations online.
-The rapid evolution of technology has accompanied developing threats to sensitive data and networks.
+The rapid evolution of technology coupled with recent developments in AI has accompanied developing threats to sensitive data and networks.

 Many companies have developed intuitive AI solutions to provide more comprehensive cybersecurity.
 This cybersecurity improves incident detection and response, identifies and communicates risks, and maintains optimal situational control.